 Yes, it’s never too early to start planning.
 Setting a sales target review now, as well as steps to achieve them, helps tremendously.
-Here are a further 2 steps to consider:
+Here are a further two steps to consider.

 While it may seem like an obvious point, many companies often forego this step.
 Setting a sales target ensures the team is on the right track.
 While you should focus on hitting (or exceeding) your goals, it’s equally important to plan for the future.
 If you don’t have a sales strategy set for next year, it’s time to start now.

 When planning for your next sales target, ensure they are realistic, timely and specific.
 This way, you’ll be able to gauge the current situation and define the next steps.
 The common factors to consider are: